 I find my work with parents and babies stimulating and heart-warming.
 It is a privilege to see the babies develop from week to week, sometimes rolling for the first time in a session, or interacting with another baby in a way their carer hasn't seen before.
 When a parent hears from another that they are not alone in their worries, is helped by another to think around a difficulty, or reveals that using massage techniques has made a palpable difference to their week, I am delighted that the classes can have such a positive effect.

 I also volunteer for the Breastfeeding Network (BfN) as a peer supporter at the Whittington Hospital, and worked as an NCT antenatal teacher 2015-2020, for which I hold a Cert HE Birth and Beyond from the University of Worcester.
-I undertake ongoing continuing professional development, most recently (remotely) attending Nancy Mohrbacher's lecture for the Lactation Consultants of Great Britain, "A History of Positioning and Attachment" and the BfN Annual Conference; I regularly observe and am observed by my colleagues.
+I undertake ongoing continuing professional development, and regularly observe and am observed by my colleagues.
 My other qualifications are a BA (Hons) in Fine Art from City & Guilds of London Art School and a BA (Hons) in Modern History & French from Merton College, Oxford.

-I am a founding member of the Birth & Beyond Collective, a group of NCT-trained yoga for pregnancy, mother & baby yoga and baby massage teachers.
+I am a founding member of the Birth & Beyond Collective, a group of NCT-trained yoga for pregnancy, parent & baby yoga, and baby massage teachers.
 We practice across the UK, and are highly passionate and committed to delivering high quality classes for pregnant women and new mums and babies.